SpongePowered/SpongeDocs/source/index.rst

 Preparing for Development
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This section is covers the basic setup (and how to do it) of your workspace wether you want to develop for Sponge your
+This section covers the basic setup (and how to do it) of your workspace. you want to develop for Sponge, your
 own plugins or help out expanding our Docs.

 We advise that you read this section before `Creating Plugins`_ and `Contributing to Sponge`_, if you're not already